SafWinator/SafWinator/README.md

-- 👋 Hi, I’m @SafWinator
-- 👀 I’m interested in stuff I use Linux btw
+Hello I wanna learn how to code.
+I use Arch Linux btw
-- 🌱 I’m currently learning Linux and trying out github for the first time
 <!---
 SafWinator/SafWinator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.